BobConanDev/awesome-sysadmin/README.md

 * [MDwiki](http://dynalon.github.io/mdwiki/#!index.md) - Wiki completely built in HTML5/Javascript and runs 100% on the client.
 * [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki) - Used to power Wikipedia.
 * [MoinMoin](http://moinmo.in/) - An advanced, easy to use and extensible WikiEngine with a large community of users.
-* [Ōlelo Wiki](https://github.com/minad/olelo) - A a wiki that stores pages in a Git repository.
+* [Ōlelo Wiki](https://github.com/minad/olelo) - A wiki that stores pages in a Git repository.
 * [TiddlyWiki](http://tiddlywiki.com) - Complete interactive wiki in JavaScript.

 # Resources